 - If and when a permit is granted, it must be posted in a prominent location which is visible to the public for one week (7 days) before the tree is cut and removed.

-- After the 7 day period, the tree can be cut and removed from your property.
+- After the 7-day period, the tree can be cut and removed from your property.

 This entire process can be lengthy, taking up to 3 or 4 weeks.
 That’s why we recommend you do your best to plan your tree removal well ahead of time.
+Our team of professional and certified arborists can help you with all of your planning.
+We are ready to guide you through the process and make your life easier, give us a call today!

 What Are The Consequences For Not Obtaining A Permit?

 With such hefty fines possible, ensure you are going through the paperwork thoroughly.
-Be sure to request the services of a trusted and qualified arborist and tree removal service that will not only safely remove your tree but abide by any by-laws, saving you a legal headache.
+Be sure to request the services of a trusted and qualified arborist and tree removal service that will not only safely remove your tree but abide by all by-laws, saving you a legal headache.

 Croft Tree Experts provide the Ottawa region with quality tree care, removal, and arborist services ensuring your tree removal is done safely and by the book.
 Contact us to find out how we can service your trees today!